 Packing Efficiency Coordinator- The most organized person in the group will be responsible for making sure there aren't four blow dryers but zero bottles of sunscreen

 Traffic patterns are everything on a road trip.
 One serious traffic interruption could cause an unplanned overnight stay, which affects the budget and delays the arrival goal.
-Certainly, not all traffic can be planned for and the most serious occurrences are truly surprise, so a project manager would also be ready for these changes and able to adjust accordingly.
+Certainly, not all traffic can be planned for and the most serious occurrences are true surprises, so a project manager would also be ready for these changes and able to adjust accordingly.

-Alternate routes, emergency hotel plans, and the ability to delay your reservation in case of these unplanned events are something only a project manager would bring to a road trip, but we could all take a little knowledge from.
+Alternate routes, emergency hotel plans, and the ability to delay your reservation in case of these unplanned events are something only a project manager would bring to a road trip, but we could all take a little knowledge from them.